mnokno/ParisHousingPricePrediction/README.md

 # ParisHousingPricePrediction
-Paris residuncial building price prediction using XGBoost.
+Paris residential building price prediction using XGBoost.

-Atributs used for predictions:
+Attributes used for predictions:
 - squareMeters
 - numberOfRooms
 - hasYard